What is Dry Eye Syndrome and How Can It Be Treated?

 This is also common with dry-eye.
 You are feeling are the dust particles that are not being effectively washed away or your eyelid sticking because it is not properly lubricated.

 Watering is another common response to irritation.
 Yes, dry eye can result in watering that is not viscous enough to soothe the burn.

 Stringy Mucus Around Eyes

-Dry eye can also occur if your tears are too thick, which leaves a stringy mucus without soothing or washing the eye as it should.
+Dry eye can also occur if your tears are too thick, leaving a stringy mucus that doesn’t soothe or wash the eye as it should.